zeropingheroes/lanager/readme.md

 To update to the latest version, from the `lanager/` directory simply run the following commands:

+1. `git pull origin`
-1. `composer update`
+2. `composer update`
-2. `php artisan migrate --path="app/migrations"`
+3. `php artisan migrate --path="app/migrations"`
-3. `php artisan db:seed --class="Zeropingheroes\Lanager\Seeds\DatabaseSeeder"`
+4. `php artisan db:seed --class="Zeropingheroes\Lanager\Seeds\DatabaseSeeder"`
-4. `php artisan asset:publish`
+5. `php artisan asset:publish`

-If you encounter any problems, delete the entire `lanager/` directory except the `lanager/app/config` directory, and re-install as above, keeping your database intact.
+If you encounter any problems, delete the entire `lanager/` directory except the `lanager/app/config` directory, and re-install by following the *Installation* section, keeping your database intact.

 ## Feedback & Contributions